robbiew/goldmine/index.md

 ![gOLD mINE screen shot](docs/assets/images/screenshot.png)

 gOLD mINE (named after a [coin-op arcade](https://arcadepreservation.fandom.com/wiki/Gold_Mine) near where j0hnny a1pha grew up) is a terminal-based Community Door Server for BBS games.
-Open to all, easy to access with modern BBS terminal software, like [SyncTerm](https://syncterm.bbsdev.net/), [MagiTerm](https://gitlab.com/magickabbs/MagiTerm) or [NetRunner](http://www.mysticbbs.com/downloads.html).
+Open to all, easy to access with modern BBS software.

-gOLD mINE has [Synchronet](http://wiki.synchro.net/) (Ubuntu 24.04 x64) under the hood, and runs on port ``2513`` at ``143.198.58.173`` (or ``goldminedoors.com``).
+gOLD mINE has the awesome [Synchronet](http://wiki.synchro.net/) v3.20, running on Ubuntu 24.04 x64, under the hood.
+It's located on port ``2513`` at ``143.198.58.173`` (or ``goldminedoors.com``).

-It's not a BBS.
-There are no message boards or file download areas, and you can't "login" to it like a traditional BBS.
+gOLD mINE not a BBS (despite the URL).
+There are no message boards or file download areas, and you can't "login" to it like a traditional BBS via Telnet or SSH.
 It does one thing, and one thing only: launch games remotely for users from other BBSs using RLOGIN.

 ## WHAT'S A 'DOOR SERVER'?

-If you run an old-school, terminal-based BBS (probably using new-school BBS software like [Mystic](http://www.mysticbbs.com/), [Synchronet](http://wiki.synchro.net/), [Talisman](talismanbbs.com) or [ENiGMA½](https://enigma-bbs.github.io/)) you know that setting up door game programs can be time consuming and sometimes, a headache.
-In their heydey of the 1980's and early 90s, these games where designed to run under DOS (or Win32) and were pretty finicky.
-Hunting down registration keys or cracks can be daunting (much is abandonware these days, with original authors having sadly passed).
-So, a Door Server takes work out of setup and lets you add LOTS of these games from a central service, almost immediately, running them over an RLOGIN connection that's practically seamless for your users.
-The other benefit is a potentially larger player base, aggregating them in a centralized manner.
+If you run an old-school style, terminal-based BBS (probably using new-school BBS software like [Mystic](http://www.mysticbbs.com/), [Synchronet](http://wiki.synchro.net/), [Talisman](talismanbbs.com), [WWIV](http://wwivbbs.org) or [ENiGMA½](https://enigma-bbs.github.io/)) you know that setting up door game programs *can* be time consuming and sometimes, a headache.

+In their heydey of the 1980's and early 90s, these door games where designed to run under DOS (or later, Windows 32-bit) and they could be finicky.
+Hunting down registration keys or cracks can now be daunting (many doors are abandonware these days, with original authors having sadly passed).
+So, a Door Server takes work out of a setup and lets you add LOTS of these games from a central service, almost immediately, running them over an RLOGIN connection that's practically seamless for your users.

+The other benefit is a potentially larger player base, aggregating them in a centralized manner with other BBSs.

 ## JOIN GOLD MINE

 gOLD mINE does not require you to apply for membership.
 Just follow the directions below.
 Contact ``j0hnny a1pha`` on Space Junk!
-BBS (spacejunkbbs.com:2323) for more details or to sk a question.
+BBS (spacejunkbbs.com:2323), on [fsxNet](https://fsxnet.nz/) or Discord (alpha_64) for more details or to ask a question.

 ## SETUP ON YOUR BBS

+Ready to go?
 Setup an outbound RLOGIN connection from a menu item on your BBS to ``143.198.58.173``, or ``goldminedoors.com`` port ``2513``, using the settings below.

 ## CREATE A BBS TAG

 Every gOLD mINE BBS needs a tag that identifies it.
 You can make it up, just use these guidelines:
-- Format for the tag is: [TAG], replace "TAG" with your unique 3 characters that represent your BBS
+- Format for the tag is: [TAG], replace "TAG" with your *unique* 3 characters that represent your BBS
 - For instance, Space Junk BBS uses [SJ!]
-- Use exactly 3: no more, no less
+- Use exactly 3 characters: no more, no less
 - No profanity, please

 ## EXAMPLES